 - Bereavement, Grief, Loss

 Psychotherapy is often an in-depth process.
 It takes time to build trust in the relationship with your therapist and to become aware of the many subtle elements contributing to thoughts, feelings and behaviour.

-I offer an initial phone meeting free of charge so that we can see whether we could work well together.
-We would then typically start with six sessions to build our relationship, start to explore, and develop a safe holding ground.
+I offer an initial phone meeting free of charge.
+We would then typically start with six session, either in person, or on Skype or Zoom.
 Each session is an hour long.
-I work on an open-ended, or short-term basis in private practice in St John’s Wood, London and in Shaftesbury, Dorset.
+I work on an open-ended, or short-term, basis in private practice in St. John’s Wood, London, and in Shaftesbury, Dorset.

 Phone: 07506 381191

 I am a Masters Graduate of Core Process Psychotherapy, fully accredited by the UK Council of Psychotherapists, UKCP.
 I bring to my psychotherapeutic practice over 20yrs experience as a qualified practitioner in complementary energy therapies, as well as experience as a Neurofeedback trainer.
 I have a background in Fine Arts, underpinned by a personal healing journey that has been focused on a path of transformation.
 My continuing path has its foundation in an appreciation for ancient philosophies, indigenous wisdom, universal dynamics and the growing field of neuroscience.